m-n/much-todo/README.md

     (FOCUS &optional string) > function
      Move todo matching string to front of todo file, *todoing* <- next subtask.
+     If there is no matching string it will add a new task.

     (FINISH) > function
      Remove current task from the todo list, clear *todoing*.